wkharold/community/tutorials/using-slurm-to-host-jupyter-notebooks/index.md

 3. Verify that your Jupyter Notebook started up properly.

-Substitute your notebook's job number for *nn* in this command to verfiy that your notebook job started up properly.
+Substitute your notebook's job number for [NN] in this command to verify that your notebook job started up properly.

 ```bash